Feminist Studies (Graduate Certificate)

 Students will be advised by the certificate program director and other participating faculty members about which electives might be most appropriate and consistent with their interests and career goals.
 The list of approved electives affords students opportunities to focus on particular areas of feminist or to seek the acquire additional methodological skills and disciplinary approaches in areas such as policy analysis or economics.
 Other electives offered by the University of New Hampshire graduate programs may be approved by the Feminist Studies certificate program director.

-Any 2 courses, 6 credits
+Any 2 courses, for at least 4 credits total

 |EDUC 932||Society and Culture: Contemporary Issues in Counseling||4|